cartheur/ideal/README.md

 * The best reference to explain why self-programming is a prerequisite for autonomous sense-making is Froese & Ziemke (2009).
 Enactive artificial intelligence: Investigating the systemic organization of life and mind.
 Journal of Artificial Intelligence, 173(3-4): 466-500.
 This article invokes the concept of constitutive autonomy, which, I argue, can be achieved through self-programming.
 * Georgeon & Marshall (2013).
 Demonstrating sensemaking emergence in artificial agents: A method and an example.
 International Journal of Machine Consciousness, 5(2), pp 131-144.
-* An issue of AGI devoted to self-programming.
-Great reference to support self-programming!
+* An issue of AGI devoted to self-programming and a great reference to support the ideal of self-programming.
 Thórisson, Nivel, Sanz, & Wang (2013).
 Approaches and Assumptions of Self-Programming in Achieving Artificial General Intelligence.
 Journal of Artificial General Intelligence.
 3(3), 1-10.

 This ends Section 4.